-At its June meeting the California Fish and Game Commission acted on several issues affecting California’s natural resources.
-The following are just a few items of interest from this week’s meeting held in Los Angeles, Saint Helena and Trinidad, with an option for the public to join via Zoom.
+At its June meeting, the California Fish and Game Commission acted on several issues affecting California’s natural resources.
+The following are just a few items of interest from this month’s meeting held in Sacramento with an option for the public to join via Zoom.

-The agenda for this meeting along with supporting information is available on the Commission website.
-An archived audio file will be available in coming days.
-The next meeting of the full Commission is scheduled for Aug.
-17-18, 2022.
-Please see the Commission website for details.
+The agenda for this meeting, along with supporting information, is available on the Commission website.
+Archived video of past Commission meetings(opens in new tab) is available online.
+The next meeting of the full Commission is scheduled for August 22-23, 2023, in Fortuna and via Zoom.